 We know everyone’s number one problem is working out where to start – how do you work out what route to take?
 How will you get from city to city?
 Where should you stay?
 To help you out, we put together our most comprehensive planning guide, showing you exactly how to find the best way to travel Europe for you.

 The first step for any Europe trip is to work out a rough plan of where you’d like to go.
 While some people like to leave their schedule open while travelling, not planning your route at all could cost you serious time and money.
+This is especially true in peak season, when hostels and cheap train tickets can sell out months in advance.
 Europe is deceptively big – and transport isn’t always straightforward; you can fill in the details later, but a bit of pre-planning will save you zigzagging all over the continent!

 Deciding whether you want to pre-book your travel arrangements is a personal choice.
 Neither is a “better” way to travel Europe.
 Your choice will depend on your preference, and what you want to get out of traveling Europe.
 If you’re a confident traveller with lots of time and plenty of experience, you might prefer to see where your journey takes you.
 You can always ask hostel staff for tips on your next destination, and use free WiFi to book things as you go.

 In our experience though, Europe is a popular starting point for first time travellers.
 A lot of people aren’t comfortable with the idea of working their trip out on the move – if that’s you, don’t worry.
 There’s absolutely nothing wrong with sticking to a set itinerary when planning a Europe trip – it doesn’t have to be restrictive.

 On a practical note, pre-booking is now pretty much essential in some parts of Western Europe – we’re looking at you, Amsterdam!
 These days you’ll find accommodation and transport options start selling out weeks (or even months!) in advance.